Shares of HNA affiliates rally after report of China bailout plan

 Air China and China Eastern did not immediately respond to requests for comment.
 China Southern declined to comment.

-Shares in Hainan Airlines, HNA Innovation 600555.SS and HNA Investment Group 000616.SZ rose by their 10% daily limit after the news report of the planned takeover.
+Shares in Hainan Airlines, HNA Innovation 600555.SS and HNA Investment Group 000616.SZ closed up by their 10% daily limit after the news report of the planned takeover.

 Heavily indebted HNA Group has restructured jet orders with Europe's Airbus AIR.PA in a deal that includes an order for dozens of A330neo jets, two people familiar with the matter told Reuters.